test-er-8-or/tic-tac-toe/README.md

 # Setup

+**If you are attending a Summer of Tech class that will use this tutorial, then please install the following software and complete this step _before_ attending the class.**

-**Please install the following software _before_ attending the class.** We will not have time to work with you individually or to wait while you install software during the class&mdash;especially if many people are attempting to download simultaneously.
+We will not have time to work with you individually or to wait while you install software during the class&mdash;especially if many people are attempting to download simultaneously.
 If you really can't get everything installed&mdash;even after searching for help online&mdash;then please contact us through Summer of Tech and we'll try to help.

 **For the best masterclass experience**, take the time to get everything installed correctly and make sure it's running properly.
 We're, like, serious about this.

+For the rest of you, you're on your own.
+Heh, heh.

 **Note:** If you don't want to set everything up on your own laptop, or if your laptop is a bit old, or you'd just rather work online, then you can follow [these instructions for using CodeSandbox.io](./code-sandbox-README.md).
 We recommend signing in with a GitHub account (and registering with GitHub if you don't already have one).